mmichlin66/mimbl/README.md

 - Instance-based components whose lifecycle is controlled by developers and which can be accessed via standard property and method invocation.
 - Custom HTML and SVG attributes defined by developers and supported via handler objects.
-- Context functionality based on publish/subscribe mechanism.
+- Service publish/subscribe mechanism.

 ## Usage
 The Mimbl library provides a custom JSX factory function called `jsx`.
-In order for this function to be invoked by the TypeScript compiler, the tsconfig.json must have the following option:
+In order for this function to be invoked by the TypeScript compiler, the tsconfig.json file must have the following option:

 ```json
 "compilerOptions":